joshuaemer/Gold-Team/README.md

 ### User Story:
   One very underrepresented group of people in First Person Shooters is the handicap community.
 We need a game that incorporates FPS features while showing what it is like for a person in a wheel chair.
 This means that the character would be unable to do things that a person with the ability to walk could.
 For example someone in a wheel chair would be unable to use stairs, forcing them to find ramps and/or elevators to get to the desired location.
 The game should still be entertaining and provide a twist to your typical FPS.

-### Team Roles:

-  Josh joshuaem: Movement, Environmental interactions.
-This includes gun placement management of elevators, boosts, traps and other tasks involving the character and the environment.
-Josh will handle how the map is laid out and how the player/AI will interact with the obstacles.

-  Matt mjholder:  Matt will be in charge of the multiplayer aspects of the game this includes Networking, Multiplayer, PVP, Matchmaking, and Player Synchronization.

-  Ryan rdsandid: Graphics/Asset Gathering/ AI (PVM)/ Gun mechanics.
-Ryan's role will focus mostly on the character it self.
-How they look how and how they fight.
-He will handle the Gun mechanics and fighting system.
-This will then be applied to the AI controlled enemy's in the game.